MioMiko/StructuraImproved/README.md

 ## Converting a structure into a .mcpack file
 Start StructuraImproved.
 ![alt text](docs/launch_structura.PNG?raw=true)
-Next open your exported structure from earlier using browse button, or type the path in manually.
+Next open your exported structure from earlier using browse button, or type the path manually.
 ![alt text](docs/browse_file.PNG?raw=true)
 Enter a name for you structura pack.
 ![alt text](docs/name.PNG?raw=true)
 If you mistakenly name two files the same it will be renamed automaticly with an index to differentiate.

-If everything worked you should now have an mcpack file
+If everything worked you should now have an mcpack file.
 ![alt text](docs/pack_made.PNG?raw=true)

 ## Using the pack